enkidevs/curriculum/devops/docker/images/volumes.md

 ❯ docker run --mount type=tmpfs,destination=~/dev/webserver nginx
 ```

-Using `docker volume create` is the only way we could change the driver for a volume.

 ---

 ## Practice

 Volume data is still available when we remove the container.